mozmeao/platform-docs/docs/install.md

         python3-dev libxslt-dev

-**Download a fresh copy of the sqlite database that Bedrock uses locally** This contains product-details, security-advisories, credits, release notes, localizations, legal-docs etc. We also download the latest translations of site content in many languages:
+**Download a fresh copy of the sqlite database** This contains product-details, security-advisories, credits, release notes, localizations, legal-docs etc. We also download the latest translations of site content in many languages:

     bin/bootstrap.sh